reduxframework/docs/docs/configuration/api.md

 ### Redux::get_args()

-This method can take one or two parameters depending on the desired output.
+This method takes one or two parameters depending on the desired output.

 #### Fetch All Arguments